Skip to content

 • Corporate fundamentals remain strong amid double-digit earnings growth expectations for the next 12 months.

-• Conflict in the Middle East is moving toward resolution, and we would expect markets to look through any temporary setbacks.
+• Conflict in the Middle East appears to be moving toward a resolution, and we would expect markets to look through any temporary setbacks.

 IMPORTANT LEGAL INFORMATION